-AI video podcast: turn audio into polished video
+AI video podcast: Turn audio into polished video

 Upload your audio

 Submit a URL or upload a PDF.
-Confirm the number of speakers, episode title, and the style template you want applied.
+Confirm the speaker count, episode title, and the style template you want applied.

 Assign speakers